 All SBOL properties are labeled with one of several restrictions on data cardinality.
-These are:
+These are defined, per RDF, as:

-- 1 REQUIRED, one: there MUST be exactly one value for this property. - 0...1 OPTIONAL: there MAY be a single value for this property, or it MAY be absent. - 0... unbounded: there MAY be any number of values for this property, including none. - 1...
-REQUIRED, unbounded: there MAY be any number of values for this property, as long as there is at least one. - \blacksquare $n \dots $ at least: there MUST be at least n values for this property.
+- 1 EXACTLY ONE: the property is REQUIRED, and there MUST be exactly one value for this property. - 0...1 ZERO OR ONE: the property is optional, such that there MAY be a single value for this property, or it MAY be absent. - 0...\ ZERO OR MORE: the property is unbounded, such that there MAY be any number of values for this property, including none. - 1...\ ONE OR MORE: the property is REQUIRED, such that there MAY be any number of values for this property, as long as there is at least one.

 Finally, classes can inherit the properties of other classes.
 Inheritance relationships are represented in UML diagrams as open-faced, triangular arrows that point from the inheriting class to the inherited class.
 Some classes in the SBOL data model cannot be instantiated as objects and exist only to group common properties for inheritance.
-These classes have italicized names and are known as abstract classes.
+These classes are known as abstract classes and are noted as such in their descriptions.